smcgdub/MS3_Project_Tipsy_Mac_Staggers/README.md

 * 3.12 - [W3schools](https://www.w3schools.com/) - One of the first ports of call for any developer.
 It has a vast amount of content and code tutorials that will help explain how code works.
 A great free resource for every developer.
 * 3.13 - [Balsamiq](https://balsamiq.com/) - Balsamiq Wireframes is a small graphical tool to sketch out user interfaces for websites and web / desktop / mobile applications.
 I used Balsamiq to formulate my initial ideas for the site so i could visualize how the site would look and also be able to gage the scope of the project.
 * 3.14 - [Age Verify](https://elfsight.com/) - The age verify tool is provided by Elfsight.
 The team over at Elfsight offer a wide range of widgets and tools for people to use on their websites and they are very easy to design and implement.
 * 3.15 - [Favicon](https://favicon.io/favicon-generator/) - A free and simple website that allows you to create, build and customize your Favicons for your own site.
+* 3.16 - I haven't listed anything here in relation to the security/logIn features that i have used.
+This is done intentionally as i don't want to list here the security features i used to secure peoples accounts on the site.

 <hr>